GuilhermeRossato/vivo-router-data-extractor/README.md

 ## Environment Configuration

-The program has some fixed variables that can be configured by using an `.env` file on the project root or by setting environment variables.
+This program loads some environment variables, it will also load them from the `.env` file if it exists on the project root.

-The `ROUTER_USERNAME` and `ROUTER_PASSWORD` variables are used to login on the router and are required.
+ - `ROUTER_USERNAME` and `ROUTER_PASSWORD` are used to login on the router if a session id is not provided by argument or by .
-The `ROUTER_HOST` variable can be used to change the router host from the default (192.168.15.1).
+ - `ROUTER_HOST` variable can be used to change the router host from the default value of "http://192.168.15.1" to another target.
-The `ROUTER_HISTORY_CSV_FILE_PATH` variable is used to append process spawn event data to a file every time the script starts executing.
+ - `ROUTER_HISTORY_CSV_FILE_PATH` variable can be defined to log every time the program starts (begins execution), appending the date, pid,ppid, working directory and program arguments to the target file in comma-separated format (CSV).
+ - `ROUTER_SESSION_ID_FILE_PATH` variable can be defined to allow the program to persist the latest session id.
+It saves when it is updated and loads on startup, greatly improving load time.
+This can be replaced by specifying a `--session` argument followed by the session id.

 ## Dependencies